CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 README.md
 requirements.txt
 ```
+* The directory is structured based on functionality.
+We have the main codes in `ADG4` with forward module `ad.py` which is the main body of our work, and an add-on package `reverse.py`.
+We also have a separate `\test` directory.
+Besides the main backage codes `ADG4_package/`, we also have `docs/` directory and some supporting files in the top directory.

 Modules:
 * We havie two modules: `ad` for implementing our forward AD functionality and `reverse` which will implement a reverse mode.